 As pipeline construction gears up to start this summer, we’ve built the infrastructure to launch a massive resistance.
 Among the usual blockade equipment, our community has sewn lines of quilts to march into actions.
 We've built a deployable chapel to place in the pipeline's path.
-We're working with barn raisings, and deer stands.
-We have builders, and welders, and access to heavy equipment.
-We have cooks, and medics, legal support, and a beautiful campground lined up to go.
+We're working with barn raisings and deer stands.
+We have builders, welders, and access to heavy equipment.
+We have cooks, medics, legal support, and a beautiful campground lined up to go.

 WHAT WE’RE LOOKING FOR:

-Experienced and comfortable stepping into point positions
+Experienced organizers who are comfortable stepping into point positions

-Comfortable engaging with people outside the activist community
+An eagerness to work alongside people outside the activist community

-A willingness to take strategic leadership from locals, and an appreciation for the power of a mass community uprising - especially when it’s a slow and frustrating process.
+A willingness to take strategic leadership from locals, and an appreciation for the power of a mass community uprising

-- A 2 month commitment
+- A 2-month commitment

-These roles are co- coordination with respect to our local leadership
+These roles involve co-coordination with local leadership

 Coordinating Outreach Drives